Nancy Isenberg, White Trash: The 400-Year Old History of Class in America. New York: Penguin Books, 2016.

 * * * * *

 To Isenberg, the founders of Great Britain’s southern colonies wished their New World “plantations” to serve as a dumping ground for Britain’s “waste people.”
 How that was accomplished varied, from John Locke’s semi-feudal Fundamental Constitutions of Carolina (1669) to General James Oglethorpe’s vision that Georgia would “reform debtors and rescue poor men.”
 (47).
 To the surprise of Georgia’s founders, settlers seemed unwilling to play their assigned roles.
-For example, the Georgia Trustees’ ban on slavery in their settlements was a losing battle: Oglethorpe returned to Britain in 1743, never to return; and Georgia settlers were granted the right to own slaves in 1750.
+For example, the Georgia Trustees’ ban on slavery in their settlements was a losing battle: Oglethorpe sailed back to Britain in 1743, never to return to Georgia, whose settlers were granted the right to own slaves in 1750.

 The colonies’ leading “man of science,” Pennsylvania’s Benjamin Franklin, argued that the vast quantity of land available for settlement in British North America was bound to create a society of “happy mediocrity,” whose members would live lives between great wealth and great poverty.
 (65) By 1776, Thomas Paine’s pamphlet Common Sense offered a version of Franklin’s “demographics of mediocrity” that pushed aside any notion of class as a cause of the Revolution, promising that, once the colonists freed themselves from Britain, American breeding habits would allow them to dominate the post-war world.